Hinduism Facts

 Dashavatar:

-According to Bhagavad-Gita, whenever Dharma weakens or the sins on the earth increase to the limit, Lord Vishnu incarnates on the earth and removes the sinners and protects the earth.
-So far, Vishnu has incarnated nine times and the tenth incarnation is yet to come.
-Following are the 10 incarnations of Vishnu known as Dashavataram:
+According to the Bhagavad-Gita, whenever Dharma weakens or the sins on the earth increase to the limit, Lord Vishnu incarnates on Earth and removes the sinners and protects the earth.
+So far, Vishnu has incarnated nine times, and the tenth incarnation is yet to come.
+The following are the 10 incarnations of Vishnu known as Dashavataram:

 1. Matsyavatar.